Iceberg B-15

-Iceberg B 15 was the largest recorded iceberg by area.
+Iceberg B-15 was the largest recorded iceberg by area.
 (Note: Iceberg B-15 is the largest iceberg recorded by satellite photography.
 In 1956, an iceberg in the Antarctic was reported to measure an estimated 333 × 100 km.
 Recorded before the era of satellite photography, the 1956 iceberg's estimated dimensions are less reliable.)
 It measured around 295 by 37 km, with a surface area of 11000 km2, about the size of the island of Jamaica.
-Calved from the Ross Ice Shelf of Antarctica in March 2000, Iceberg B-15 broke up into smaller icebergs, the largest of which was named Iceberg B-15-A. In 2003, B-15A drifted away from Ross Island into the Ross Sea and headed north, eventually breaking up into several smaller icebergs in October 2005.
-In 2018, a large piece of the original iceberg was steadily moving northward, located between the Falkland Islands and South Georgia Island.
-As of August 2023, the U.S. National Ice Center (USNIC) still lists one extant piece of B-15 that meets the minimum threshold for tracking (20 sqnmi).
-This iceberg, B-15AB, measures 11 × 4 nmi; it is currently grounded off the coast of Antarctica in the western sector of the Amery region.
+Calved from the Ross Ice Shelf of Antarctica in March 2000, Iceberg B-15 broke up into smaller icebergs, the largest of which was named Iceberg B-15A.
+In 2003, B-15A drifted away from Ross Island into the Ross Sea and headed north, eventually breaking up into several smaller icebergs in October 2005.
+In 2018, a large piece of the original iceberg was steadily moving northward, located between the Falkland Islands and the island of South Georgia.
+As of August 2023, the U.S. National Ice Center (USNIC) still listed one extant piece of B-15 that meets the minimum threshold for tracking (20 sqnmi).
+This iceberg, B-15AB, measured 11 × 4 nmi; it was, as of 2021, grounded off the coast of Antarctica in the western sector of the Amery region.